 If you are single, the majority of Australian lenders will require you to be either a permanent resident (PR) or citizen of Australia.
-It’s not impossible to be approved for a home loan in Australia if you are neither a PR nor a citizen, but it is much more difficult.
+While it’s not impossible to get a home loan in Australia if you are neither a PR nor a citizen, it is much more difficult.

 If you’re a couple, generally only one person will need to either be a citizen or a PR if you are applying jointly.